 Here’s a simple, professional way to push back:

 I noticed the NDA doesn’t include an expiration date for the confidentiality obligations.
-In my standard practice, I keep project details confidential for 24 months.
-I’ve updated the document to reflect a two year term.
-Please let me know if that works for you.”
+In my standard practice, I keep project details confidential for 24 months, which is typical for this type of work.
+I’ve updated the document to reflect a two-year term please let me know if that works for you.

-Most reasonable clients won’t have an issue with this many just haven’t thought about it and relied on whatever their template said.
+Most reasonable clients won’t have an issue with this many just haven’t thought about it and relied on whatever non disclosure agreement template they found online.

 Fail #3: Ignoring the Jurisdiction of Your Contractor Non Disclosure Agreement

-This one might feel like the most intimidating legal detail in the whole document which is exactly why so many freelancers just skim past it.
-But if you work with clients in other countries (which is incredibly common for freelancers in the US and the UK), skipping over the “Governing Law” or “Jurisdiction” clause is a serious roll of the dice.
+This one might feel like the most intimidating legal detail in the whole document which is exactly why so many freelancers skip straight past it.
+But if you work with clients in other countries (which is incredibly common for freelancers in the US and UK), ignoring the ‘Governing Law’ or ‘Jurisdiction’ clause is a serious and costly mistake.

 The Cross Border Trap: US vs. UK Laws